- Parents Home

 - Blood tests.
-Tests such as a complete blood count, liver and kidney function panels, and blood chemistries can give important information about the number of normal blood cells and how well the organs are working.
+Tests such as a complete blood count, liver function and kidney function panels, and blood chemistry tests can give important information about the number of normal blood cells in the body and how well the organs are working.
 The shapes and sizes of the blood cells are checked with a microscope.

 - Imaging studies.
 These may include an X-ray, CT scan, MRI, or ultrasound.
-These can see whether there's a mass of leukemia cells in the chest that could affect breathing or blood circulation.
-They also can rule out other possible causes of a child's symptoms.
+Doctors use these to rule out other causes of symptoms, or look for a mass of leukemia cells in the chest that can affect breathing or blood circulation.

 - Bone marrow aspiration and biopsy.
-The doctor puts a needle into a large bone, usually the hip, and removes a small amount of bone marrow.
-Then the lab does these tests on the bone marrow sample:
+For this procedure, a child gets medicine to sleep and be comfortable.
+The doctor then puts a needle into a large bone, usually the hip, and removes a small amount of bone marrow.
+A lab does these tests on the bone marrow sample:

 - Flow cytometry tests.
-Doctors look at the cancer cells and figure out the type of leukemia.
-This is important because treatment differs depending on the type.
+Doctors carefully look at the cancer cells and figure out the type and subtype of the leukemia.
+This is important because treatment varies among different types of leukemia.

 - Genetic tests.
-By looking at the blood or bone marrow, doctors check for changes in the genes.
-The changes can help doctors figure out the best treatment.
+By looking carefully at the blood or bone marrow, doctors check for changes in the genes.
+This can help them figure out the best treatment.

 - Tissue typing or HLA (human leukocyte antigen) typing.
-If a child needs a stem cell transplant (bone marrow transplant), this test helps doctors find a suitable stem cell donor.
-It works by comparing the proteins on the surface of a child's blood cells with the proteins on a potential donor's cells.
-The more HLA markers a child and donor share, the greater the chances that a transplant will be successful.
+If a child needs a stem cell transplant (sometimes called a bone marrow transplant), this test helps find a suitable stem cell donor.
+It compares the proteins on the surface of the child's blood cells with the proteins on a potential donor's cells.
+The more HLA markers a child and donor share, the greater the chances that a transplant will go well.